ci-lab-cz/crem-dock/README.md

 `--max_replacements` - the number of new molecules derived from the selected ones on the previous iteration, 2 was selected for the reason of speed, usually we use 2000
 `--program` - docking program from the list of programs available in EasyDock
 `--config` - yml-file with dockign setup, more details at the [EasyDock repository](https://github.com/ci-lab-cz/easydock)
-`-c` - the number of molecules docked in parallel
+`-c` - the number of molecules docked in parallel (the number of cores used for docking of individual molecules are provided in `--config`)

 - protonation